Chetan241096/Chetan241096/README.md

 ## Hi there 👋

 My Self Chetan Patel.<br>
- This is my first repository of GIT.
+This is my first repository of GIT.<br>

 - 🔭 I’m currently working on AWS cloud technology.
 - 🌱 I’m currently learning AWS.
+- I'm currently preparing to be the devops engineer

 <!--
 **Chetan241096/Chetan241096** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.